-Building upon the core MIIPS curriculum, the Advanced Study degree takes your Integrated Innovation training a step further, allowing you to gain practical experience in a summer internship and delve further into cutting-edge technology and applied research.
+Building on the core MIIPS curriculum, the Advanced Study degree takes your Integrated Innovation training a step further.
+You'll gain practical, industry experience in a summer internship and delve further into cutting-edge technology and applied research.

-- 16 months (August-December) with summer internship & additional fall semester
+- 16 Months (August - December) with a summer internship & additional fall semester

 - Ideal for candidates seeking more professional experience or to pivot careers completely

-The majority of the coursework is designed specifically for the MIIPS program.
-Students will take core courses across engineering, business, and design, in addition to specialized courses in AI, product and brand management, product development, and leadership.
+- Students will take core courses across engineering, business, and design, plus specialized courses in AI, product and brand management, product development and leadership

 Students must maintain full-time student status (36 units) during three semesters: fall #1, spring #1, and fall #2 terms.